 To all this, we add that there is a wide variety of wildlife that lives in our mountains.
 The total eradication of Leishmaniosis is practically impossible, so from Veterinary Clinic ASIS Vets explain the importance of making owners aware that it is a truly serious disease for our dogs and that they should start trying to prevent it before it is necessary to treat it.

-Call your appointment on the 96 579 19 69 phone and visit the ASIS Vets Veterinary Clinic in Avinguda del Trenc d'Alba, 14.
+Make your appointment on the phone 96 579 19 69 and visit ASIS Vets Veterinary Clinic in Avinguda del Trenc d'Alba, 14.